digitalbricklayer/techteapotcom/src/content/posts/social-animals.md

 aliases: [/social-animals/]
 ---

 I volunteered for a rabbit sanctuary a few weeks ago.
-I stumbed onto <a href="http://campnibble.com/">Cample Nibble's</a> website and saw the advert for volunteers to help with packing groceries in a supermarket.
+I stumbed onto [Cample Nibble's website](http://campnibble.com/) and saw the advert for volunteers to help with packing groceries in a supermarket.

 Looking back on it, my abiding memory is the social difficulty a lot of people had when dealing with a charity bag packer.